TLS encryption (HTTPS)

 Enabling TLS for an existing website

-Via the Cosmos Service Centre you can easily turn on Let's Encrypt TLS certificates for several (sub)domains.
+Via the Service Centre you can easily turn on Let's Encrypt TLS certificates for several (sub)domains.

-If your sub domains are configured correctly, go within the Cosmos Service Centre to Hosting > TLS Settings.
+If your sub domains are configured correctly, within the Service Centre, go to Hosting > TLS Settings.
 Select 'TLS Enabled' for the desired (sub)domain.

 Next, check your website via https:// (for instance https://greenblog.nl) and check if your website is working correctly.
 Check if you can see a green lock in the address bar: this shows you that the connection with your website is is encrypted and secure.

-If not everything is configured correctly, it's is possible that you don't see a lock at all, or an orange lock, or a lock with a warning triangle.
+If not everything is configured correctly, you may not see a lock at all, or an orange lock, or a lock with a warning triangle.
 This means that part of your website is not transferred via TLS.
 Images from an external source are not automatically sent through the TLS-connection when there is 'http://' in the link to the image.
 It is possible that you don't see a green lock because external images are sent over an insecure connection.
 Click on the icon to the left of the URL in the address bar to see which part of the website is not yet send securely.

 Is everything working fine?
 Then we can force the https connection.